mwil/helmhurts/README.md

 # helmhurts
 Using the Helmholtz equation to model the amplitude field of wireless propagation.

-This code is inspired by the following blog entry of J Cole: http://jasmcole.com/2014/08/25/helmhurts that explains the idea and basically solves everything already.
+This code is inspired by the following blog entry of Jason Cole: http://jasmcole.com/2014/08/25/helmhurts that explains the idea and basically solves everything already.